-Youth Truth is a free series of interactive online conversations for young people ages 16–24.
-These conversations center on exploring reform solutions for systems that impact youth unjustly or promote disenfranchisement.
+Youth Truth is a free series of interactive online conversations for young people.
+These conversations center on exploring reform solutions for systems that affect youth unjustly or promote disenfranchisement.
 This initiative is led by youth with the purpose of engaging their peers to increase social awareness and use the arts as a vehicle to prompt social change.
-Youth Truth looks at the music that formed the soundtrack to periods of social change starting in the 1960s, and asks participants, “How did we get there?
+Youth Truth looks at the music that formed the soundtrack to periods of social change starting in the 1960s, asking participants, “How did we get there?
 Why did we stay there?
 Where do we go from here?”
 Teaching artists and music professionals join participants to share their insights into how music drives, supports, and gives voice to social change during oppressive times.

 - a safe space to have open conversations among peers

 - interactive artistic experiences

 - personal and professional development in public speaking, relationship building, communication, and social skills

 Upcoming events will take place online through Zoom.
 Text YOUTHTRUTH to 855-234-9801 to sign up.
 For more information about Youth Truth, email firstname.lastname@example.org.

 Join us for engaging conversation and insight from special guests in the next Youth Truth on Friday, May 21 from 4 PM to 5:30 PM.